“Are we on track to deliver XYZ feature by the deadline?”

 Sharing this data every week in the CEO’s staff meeting will get your peers away from only asking you if the feature is on time and get you away from constantly being on the defensive.
 Forecasting delivery dates will always be difficult, but focusing on the leading data indicators will actually help you hit more deadlines while improving the conversation at your executive table.

 Your CEO and peers will gain an understanding of what actually drives performance in your organization.
-Your team will feel more appreciated because you’re emphasizing measuring the process (cycle time and investment profile) and not just the output (when the thing is going to be delivered).
+Your team will feel more appreciated because you’re emphasizing measuring the process and not just the output (when the thing is going to be delivered).

 Bringing data to your executive table will allow you to be more strategic to the business and not just a tactical execution machine.
-Starting with cycle time and investment profile will open doors for you to further contribute strategically and lay a path for the next metrics you want to bring to the table.
+Starting with investment profile, project planning accuracy and investment profile will open doors for you to further contribute strategically and lay a path for the next metrics you want to bring to the table.

 How To Do It